UltraMessaging/mcs_demo/README.md

-This repository has a script and configuration files to demonstrate UM's automatic monitoring capability using the Monitoring Collector Service (MCS).
+This repository has a script and configuration files to demonstrate UM's automatic monitoring capability using the Monitoring Collector Service (MCS) and a modified version of the "lbmmon.java" example app.

 ## Prerequisits

-You must have the following installed on a Linux 64-bit system:
+You must have the following:
+* Linux 64-bit system (reasonably recent).
 * UMP or UMQ version 6.15 or beyond.
 * Java JDK 9 or beyond.
-* sqlite (recent version).
+* sqlite (reasonably recent).

 (Running this demo on Windows is straight-forward, but beyond the scope of this demo.)